 Make Your Own Pet-Safe Household Cleaners

-If you prefer DIY options, look at ingredients like:
+If you prefer homemade DIY options, look at using ingredients like:

 - Equal parts water and distilled white vinegar.